How to shift your mindset and end 2021 on a high

 The clearer the goal the more likely it will be achieved so make these goals as vivid as possible: what will you see, hear and feel when they are achieved.
 Keep these goals front of mind throughout January.

 Share these goals with someone to give you some accountability.
-Be careful who you choose – someone who will encourage you, support you, and show their belief in you to succeed.
-And will hold you to account.
+However, be careful who you choose.
+Avoid those who will discourage you in any way.
+Instead pick someone who will encourage you, support you, and show their belief in you to succeed, and will hold you to account.

 Take Action to improve your mindset